madmachineio/docs/docs/overview/introduction.md

 Welcome to the MadMachine!
 Excited to see you here!!!

-Maybe you are not clear how all stuff works.
+Maybe you are not clear about the way all stuff works.
 Don't worry, let's find it out together.

 ## What is MadMachine project?